915-Muscalagiu-AncaIoana/NSWI041/seminar-work-template.md

 ##### Manage Study Program

 ###### Starting situation
-  When the University decides to modify a certain study programme or a course, the administrator will reflect the changes in the system.
+  When the University decides to modify a certain study programme or a course the administrator is notified about the changes.

 ###### Normal
-1. The administrator receives the changes made by the University.
+1. The administrator suspends the use of the system while the updates are being made.
+The users will get notified that the system is under maintenance.
 2. The administrator updates each study programme or course according to the given changes.
-3. The administrator notifies the students enroled in the study programme or course to be changed, before the start of the semester.

-###### What can go wrong
-1. If the University decides to make some changes in the middle of the semester, they will be taken into consideration only in the next semester.
+3. After the updates, the system becomes available for use and the students enrolled in the modified study programme/course are notified.

 ###### System state on completion
 1. The changes will be registered in the system.

 ##### Create Statistic Report

 ###### Starting situation
-  After the exam session ends, the administrator creates a statistic report for each course.
+  After the exam session ends, the administrator has access to the final report of all students.

 ###### Normal
-1. The administrator has access to the final report of each student.
-2. The administrator centralizes all the exam results from each course and places all of them in one file.
-3. The administrator creates each course report based on the rate of success.
+1. The administrator uses the system in order to create each course report based on the rate of success.
+2. The administator publishes the reports on the page of each respective course.

 ###### System state on completion
 1. Each course will receive a statistic report which will be displayed on the course's page.